Rmole57/launch-school/rb101/lesson_5/working_with_blocks/working_with_blocks_ex6.md

 argument to each of the elements in the original array (which in this case are hashes).

-Within the outer block is a `all?` method call on each hash object, which creates an inner block.
+Within the outer block is an `all?` method call on each hash object, which creates an inner block.
 This inner block is called on each key-value pair within each hash. `all?` returns a Boolean, `true` if all elements of the collection satisfy the inner block's requirements, `false` if any do not.